 2. individualism is deemed more appropriate than collectivism

-3. narrow professional boundaries are sort & interdisciplinary interaction is discouraged
+3. narrow professional boundaries are sought & interdisciplinary interaction is discouraged

 4. contextual influences are not taken into account